 Next we fix a root ordering $\Sigma=\Sigma^+\cup \Sigma^-$ and define $\nn=\sum_{\alpha\in \Sigma^+}\gg_\alpha$ so that

 is an Iwasawa decomposition of the real semisimple Lie algebra $\gg^\C$.
 We have exactly one point $x$ in the intersection of $X$ with the positive Weyl chamber of $\aa$:

-We start by recalling how the structure of complex homogeneous space on $X$ is obtained.
+We start by recalling how a structure of complex homogeneous space on $X$ is obtained.
 Because $\GG^\C$ is a complex subgroup the adjoint orbit $\cO$ is a complex manifold.
-Let $\mathrm{Z}\subset \GG^\C$ be the centralizer of $x$ and let $\mathrm{P}$ the normalizer of $\mathrm{Z}$.
+Let $\mathrm{Z}\subset \GG^\C$ be the centralizer of $x$ and let $\mathrm{P}$ be the normalizer of $\mathrm{Z}$.
 These are complex subgroups.
 We have a canonical identification $\cO\cong \GG^\C/\mathrm{Z}$ given by the action of $\GG^\C$ on $x$, and a submersion

-The base is canonically diffeomorphic to $X$, as the action of $\GG$ on $[e]\cong u$ provides a section.
+The base is canonically diffeomorphic to $X$ as the action of $\GG$ on $[e]$ provides a section.
 This section is not holomorphic.
-Far from it, the antiholomorphic involution $-\theta$ fixes $\ss$ and therefore fixes the centralizer $\mathrm{Z}$.
-Thus it descends to an antiholomorphic involution on $\GG/\mathrm{Z}$ whose fixed point set is the section $\GG([e])$.
+Far from it, the anti-holomorphic involution $-\theta$ fixes $\ss$ and therefore fixes the centralizer $\mathrm{Z}$.
+Thus it descends to an anti-holomorphic involution on $\GG/\mathrm{Z}$ whose fixed point set is the section $\GG([e])$.

 It is important to regard $X$ not just as a complex homogeneous space, but to remember the whole structure of homogeneous bundle of which $X$ is naturally a section.
 Furthermore, the Iwasawa decomposition at the group level provides a linearization of this homogeneous bundle (\ref{eq:quasiproj-orbit}).
 We state this well-known result as a lemma for further use. \begin{lemma} The group Iwasawa decomposition $\GG^\C=\GG\mathrm{AN}$ induces a ruling/affine bundle structure on the adjoint orbit $\cO\to \cO/\sim$ characterized by having the $\mathrm{N}$-orbit $\mathrm{N}(x)=x+\nn(x)$, $\nn(x)=\sum_{\alpha(x)>0}\gg_\alpha$, as fiber through $x$ and having the action of $\GG^\C$ on $\cO$ preserving the ruling.